-- Brain injuries don’t just occur with a blow to the head.
-They can also occur from falls, car accidents, or even through whiplash.
-If your child is experiencing any symptoms, be sure to consult your physician.
+- Know that brain injuries don’t just occur with a blow to the head.
+They can also occur from falls, car accidents or even whiplash.
+If your child is experiencing any symptoms, consult your physician.

-- Brain health is more than just concussions.
+- Remember that brain health is more than just concussions.
 If your athlete is complaining of chronic headaches, migraines, dizziness, memory or mood issues, there may be an underlying issue.

 “There is no magic number of concussions a brain can sustain.
-Each individual is different,” Dr. Kutcher explains.
-“The impact severity and recovery time can greatly affect an athlete’s brain.
-By getting a baseline before the injury, we can establish a goal to work towards in recovery.”
+Each person is different,” says Dr. Carpenter-Thompson.
+“The severity of the impact and recovery time can vary greatly for numerous reasons.
+By getting a brain health assessment before the injury, we can provide more targeted care to improve an athlete's overall clinical course.”